Stay comfortable on the trail with ultralight backpacking chairs for big guys

 Helinox Chair Zero L ($160)

-For big guys that love to hike, Helinox has rolled out their Chair Zero L that almost is feather weight that comes in just over a pound in weight.
+For big guys that love to hike, Helinox has rolled out their Chair Zero L which almost is feather weight that comes in just over a pound in weight.
 A very similar build to the Helinox Chair One, this plus-size camping chair has an almost identical build, but it is a full pound lighter.

 This is my current #1 choice for camping chairs for big guys.